up

 HOW TO SUCCEED IN THIS CLASS:

 It is CRITICAL that you pace yourself and KEEP UP.
 Don't put off assignments until the night before they are due.
 Instead, start each assignment early enough that you can ask questions during office hours if you run into trouble or have questions.
 This will save you LOTS of time.
-If you start an assignment the night before it is due, and you run into trouble, then you will have to stay up all night trying to figure out the answers to your questions.
-If you start early, you can stop when you have problems and ask questions during office hours.
+If you start an assignment the night before it is due and you run into trouble, then you will have to stay up all night trying to figure out the answers to your questions.
+If you start early, then you can stop when you have problems and ask questions during office hours.
 This approach will minimize the total number of hours you spend on each assignment.

 Try to LEARN DURING CLASS by participating in the lectures, both intellectually and vocally.
 Try to use your time outside of class to DRILL by working exercises.
 The homework assignments will be based primarily on the LECTURES.
 The tests and exam will be based primarily on the HOMEWORK.

 If you keep up, then you should be able to understand the lectures and LEARN DURING CLASS.
-If you do not understand something in a lecture, then you should raise your hand and ASK QUESTIONS such as ``I don't understand what you just said.
-It confuses me because$ \ldots$ " DO NOT BE ASHAMED OR EMBARRASSED to ask questions!
+If you don't understand something in a lecture, then you should raise your hand and ASK QUESTIONS such as "I don't understand what you just said.
+It confuses me because$\ldots$" DO NOT BE ASHAMED OR EMBARRASSED to ask questions!

 HOMEWORK: